What’s in This Article

 When you drive the 41 miles from Oakland into Napa Valley, rolling vineyards and iconic tasting rooms announce themselves before you reach town.
 Renowned wineries like Robert Mondavi and Beringer invite a range of tasting experiences.
 Nearby Yountville and St. Helena lure food lovers.

 You move from barrel rooms to sunlit terraces, sampling Cabernet, Chardonnay, and experimental blends that push tradition.
 In downtown Napa, Oxbow Market lets you pair casual bites with local pours, keeping the day flexible and joyful.
-Taste deliberately: book a focused tasting at one signature estate, then wander a market or a smaller boutique producer to contrast styles.
+Book a focused tasting at one signature estate, then wander a market or a smaller boutique producer to contrast styles.
 You leave with a clearer palate and permission to savor.

 Best Towns to Explore